Menu

 Key geographical facts:

-• Coordinates: 27.9881° N, 86.9250° E
+• Coordinates:9881° N, 86.9250° E

-• Nearby Peaks: Lhotse (8,516m), Nuptse (7,861m), Changtse (7,543m)
+• Nearby Peaks: Lhotse (8,516 m), Nuptse (7,861 m), Changtse (7,543 m)

 The landscape of Everest is rocky, frozen, and ever-changing.
 The most common route is from Nepal in the south, but the northern route from Tibet is just as difficult.
-The mountain contains places with their own legends and hazards, such as the Hillary Step, South Col, Western Cwm, and Khumbu Icefall.
+The mountain contains places with their legends and hazards, such as the Hillary Step, South Col, Western Cwm, and Khumbu Icefall.

 Naming History

+Despite being known as Everest worldwide, the peak is known by various names depending on historical and cultural contexts.
+It is known locally in Nepal as Sagarmatha, which translates to “Forehead of the Sky.”
+It is referred to as Chomolungma, or the “Goddess Mother of the World,” in Tibet.
 In 1865, the Royal Geographical Society adopted the name “Everest.”
-The British Surveyor General of India, Andrew Waugh, gave it the name Sir George Everest in honour of his predecessor, who had never set eyes on the mountain.
+The British Surveyor General of India, Andrew Waugh, gave it the name Sir George Everest in honor of his predecessor, who had never set eyes on the mountain.
 Although the local names still have greater significance for the people who live close to the mountain, the name gained widespread acceptance in the West.

 Cultural Essence of Everest